Sarrus1/sourcepawn-studio/docs/docs/quick-start.md

 ## Installation

+### Visual Studio Code

+1. [Install VSCode](https://code.visualstudio.com/) if you haven't done so already.
+2. Download and install the extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=Sarrus.sourcepawn-vscode).
+Clicking on _Install_ should open VSCode and automatically install the extension for you.

+### VSCodium

+We publish the exact same version of the VSCode extension to [https://open-vsx.org/](https://open-vsx.org/).
+You can install the extension with the exact same feature as VSCode, using VSCodium.

+### Other LSP Clients (Neovim, Lapce)

-For VSCode, install the extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=Sarrus.sourcepawn-vscode).
-Pre-built LSP binaries are shipped with each [release](https://github.com/Sarrus1/sourcepawn-vscode/releases/latest).
+LSP binaries are shipped with each [release](https://github.com/Sarrus1/sourcepawn-vscode/releases/latest).

 ## Configuration